Gamal-on/YBCO/results_values.md

+Only the adjustments that visually appeared to accurately describe the data are listed

 ## Optimally doped YBCO, HPHT

 |  Optimization and model    | Temperature range | β (en mJ/mol/K⁴) | Θ (en K) | γ (en mJ/mol/K²) | Remarques                                        |